-Overseen by the Pro-Vice-Chancellor for People & GLAM, the Gardens, Libraries and Museums division (GLAM) represents these six departments, and coordinates related budgets, policy and strategy in support of the University’s academic, research and teaching activities, and its heritage and legal responsibilities.
+Overseen by the Head of GLAM, the Gardens, Libraries and Museums division (GLAM) represents these six departments, and coordinates related budgets, policy and strategy in support of the University’s academic, research and teaching activities, and its heritage and legal responsibilities.

 The GLAM Divisional Office, under the direction of the GLAM Divisional Secretary, provides coordination and support for the six GLAM departments.